 Google scholar has an extensive library of academic books to search and explore

-- Activity Alliance (disability, inclusion, sport) have a number of onlines resources and articles on their website.
+- Activity Alliance (disability, inclusion, sport) house a number of online resources and articles.

 - Collins, A. (1996).
 Design issues for learning environments.
 International perspectives on the design of technology-supported learning environments, 347-361.